SandyBridge101/AudiophileEcommerce/README.md

-# 🎧 Audiophile E-Commerce Landing Page
+# 🎧 Audiophile E-Commerce Page

-This is a responsive e-commerce landing page for **Audiophile**, a high-end audio gear retailer.
+This is a responsive e-commerce page for **Audiophile**, a high-end audio gear retailer.
 It showcases premium headphones, speakers, and earphones using a modern, minimal, and engaging UI.

 ![Preview](./preview.jpg)